tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 - Gayner manages Markel’s investment portfolio since 1990.
 - His goal is to find tiny habits repeated daily that lead to long-term success.
 - "If you want the secret to great success, it’s just to make each day a little bit better than the day before.
-There are different ways you can go about doing that, but that’s the story… Just making progress over and over again is the critical part."
+There are different ways you can go about doing that, but that’s the story...
+Just making progress over and over again is the critical part."
 Gayner
 - "It struck me that we should think small, not big, and adopt a philosophy of continuous improvement through the aggregation of marginal gains.
 Forget about perfection; focus on progression, and compound the improvements." — Sir David Brailsford, coach of the British cycling team
 - Returns, training, learning, etc., it all compounds!
 - 4 Principles: